 Child psychologists are specially trained to evaluate and diagnose cognitive, neurological and developmental disorders of children and adolescents including:

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Learning disabilities

 - Intellectual disabilities

 - Other concerns including behaviour, depression, history of trauma and adjustment to stressful life events

 Therapy can have a lasting positive impact on a child.
 For example, some children are delayed in language and emotional reciprocity (that is, they don’t speak, don’t look at their parents and seem to be in their own world).

-A psychologist can work with the parents and behaviour consultants on an intensive approach to teach the child how to communicate.
+In our psychology for children and teens programs, a psychologist can work with both the parents and behaviour consultants on an intensive approach to teach the child how to communicate.
 Early intervention can address these concerns during critical years when the brain is developing rapidly and is most open to change.
 Similarly, children with poor self- regulation challenges who are prone to meltdowns can make huge gains in their ability to regulate their emotions and behaviour.
 They may then be able to better participate in home and school routines.